-Current law requires the Director of Job and Family Services to allocate the funds available pursuant to the federal Workforce Investment Act of 1998, 112 Stat.
+Prior law required the Director of Job and Family Services to allocate the funds available pursuant to the federal Workforce Investment Act of 1998, 112 Stat.
 936, 29 U.S.C.A.
 2801, as amended (WIA), and in accordance with defined procedures set forth in the Ohio Workforce Development Law (R.C.
 Chapter 6301.).
-The defined procedures require the Director to allocate the funds to different entities based upon how the county or municipal corporation administers its workforce development activities.
-The entities, then, are required to either create or use an existing fund to deposit funds received under WIA, based upon how the area administers workforce development activities.
+The defined procedures required the Director to allocate the funds to different entities based upon how the county or municipal corporation administered its workforce development activities.
+The entities, then, were required to either create or use an existing fund to deposit funds received under WIA, based upon how the area administered workforce development activities.